 Want to lead Essential Elements workshops in your community?
 Learn more about our Certified Instructor program here.

 Is there a cost associated with the workshop?

-Workshops are of no cost to the educator or school district!
-Workshops are often sponsored by local industry.
+Workshops are conducted at no cost to the educator or school district!
+Workshops are often sponsored by local industry members.

 Who conducts an Essential Elements workshop?

 Workshops are conducted by either CEF staff or an Essential Elements Certified Instructor.

 How long is an Essential Elements workshop?

 A workshop typically lasts two to three hours.